kserve/website/docs/modelserving/servingruntimes.md

 | `affinity`                         | Influence Kubernetes scheduling to [assign pods to nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)                             |
 | `tolerations`                      | Allow pods to be scheduled onto nodes [with matching taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration)                                                 |

 ModelMesh leverages additional fields not listed here.
 More information [here](https://github.com/kserve/modelmesh-serving/blob/main/docs/runtimes/custom_runtimes.md#spec-attributes).

+>**Note:** `ServingRuntimes` support the use of template variables of the form `{{.Variable}}` inside the container spec.
+These should map to fields inside an
+InferenceService's [metadata object](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta).
+The primary use of this is for passing in
+InferenceService-specific information, such as a name, to the runtime environment.
+Several of the out-of-box ClusterServingRuntimes make use of this by having `--model_name={{.Name}}` inside the runtime container args to ensure that when a user deploys an InferenceService, the name is passed to the server.

 ## Using ServingRuntimes

 ServingRuntimes can be be used both explicitly and implicitly.

-### Explicit: specify a runtime
+### Explicit: Specify a runtime

-When users define predictors in their _InferenceServices_, they can explicitly specify the name of a _ClusterServingRuntime_ or _ServingRuntime_.
+When users define predictors in their InferenceServices, they can explicitly specify the name of a _ClusterServingRuntime_ or _ServingRuntime_.
 For example:

 ```yaml
 apiVersion: serving.kserve.io/v1beta1